 Conor Boyle is the Head of Programme Development, Learning and Country Programmes for Better Work, based in the International Labor Office (ILO) in Geneva.
-In his role, he is part of Better Work’s Senior Management Team and oversees the Better Work programmes in Bangladesh, Cambodia, Egypt (pilot programme), Ethiopia, and Jordan.
+In his role, he is part of Better Work’s Senior Management Team and oversees the Better Work programmes in Bangladesh, Cambodia, Egypt, Ethiopia, Jordan, Madagascar, Pakistan and Sri Lanka.
 He is also responsible for the programme’s donor relations and learning strategies as well as collaboration within the ILO on Better Work’s influencing agenda.

 Prior to his role on the global team, Conor worked in Cambodia for the Better Factories Cambodia Programme, where he established the programme’s training and advisory services and played an active role to help develop the Better Work Global Programme.
 He also spent one year in Vietnam establishing Better Work Vietnam before moving to Geneva in 2009.